 Registration Deadline: The FDA Amendments Act of 2007 requires that all trials, regardless of sponsor, must be registered in full no later than 21 days after the first patient was enrolled.

 Who is responsible for registering a trial?

 The PI is ultimately responsible for determining that registration requirements are met.
 Although some industry sponsors will do the actual registration work, it is still the PI’s responsibility to ensure that the registration has been accomplished and is accurate.

 What are the penalties for failing to register?

 Unregistered trials will not be considered for publication in journals that adhere to ICMJE standards.
 Questions about policies of a specific journal should be addressed to that journal directly.
 A list of journals whose editors or publishers have signed on to the ICMJE Uniform Requirements for Manuscripts Submitted to Biomedical Journals may be found at http://www.icmje.org/journals.html.

 Penalties may include civil monetary penalties up to $11,569 fine for failing to submit or for submitting fraudulent information to ClinicalTrials.gov.
 After notification of noncompliance, the fine may go up to $11,569 per day until resolved.
 For federally funded grants, penalties may include the withholding or recovery of grant funds.

 Who can help with questions about meeting the requirements?

-Please contact the local Protocol Registration and Results System (PRS) Administrator for UConn, Ellen Ciesielski, Office of the Vice President for Research, Research Compliance Services at 860-679-6004 for any questions related to ClinicalTrials.gov.
+Please contact the local Protocol Registration and Results System (PRS) Administrator for UConn, Ellen Ciesielski, Office of the Vice President for Research, Research Integrity and Compliance Services at 860-679-6004 for any questions related to ClinicalTrials.gov.
 The PRS Administrator serves as a point of contact for resolving requests by ClinicalTrials.gov and regularly monitors to promote compliance with the requirements.